Alek050/databallpy/README.md

 >
 > If you wish to use a different provider that is not listed here, please open an issue [here](https://github.com/Alek050/databallpy/issues)

-See [the documentation][docs-url] of the `Match` object and the [example usage][example-url] for more options.
-Note that this package is developed to combine event and tracking data, for now both datastreams are necessary to create a `Match` object.
+See [the documentation][docs-url] of the `Game` object and the [example usage][example-url] for more options.
+Note that this package is developed to combine event and tracking data, for now both datastreams are necessary to create a `Game` object.

 ## Features